knorrium/duplicates-database/README.md

 ruby dd.rb -d [directory]
 ```

-the tool will scan the given directory and store the path, size and md5 hash for all the files scanned
+the tool will scan the given directory and store the path, size and md5 hash for all the files scanned in the files.db sqlite3 database

 todo
 ====